 However, since the island is so small, you could easily do all of this in one day.
 For non-divers, I'd recommend either booking an island-hopping trip from Semporna, or just spending one night here.

 Mabul Island is considered pretty safe.
 However, many travel safety websites suggest caution for the area of Semporna and the surrounding islands due to a history of kidnappings.

 These kidnappings and attacks have been carried out by the Abu Sayyaf terrorist group from the southern Philippines and were mostly ransom-inspired attacks.

-In response, the area surrounding Mabul Island is heavily patrolled by the Malaysian military, who have set up bases on nearly every island.
-There is also a nigh curfew preventing any boat traffic after dark.
+In response, the surrounding area is heavily patrolled by the Malaysian military, who have set up bases on nearly every island.
+There is also a night curfew preventing any boat traffic after dark.

 As a result, there haven't been any recent attacks in the past few years.
 However, that's not to say that it couldn't happen.

 A few budget hostel-style lodges also offer budget diving on Mabul.
 For example, Mabul Backpackers offers a diving package for 610 RM per person, which includes four dives, two nights' accommodation, all meals and the return boat transfer from Semporna to Mabul Island.

 If you're looking to save money, then I'd recommend haggling with your accommodation for discounts for diving since you've already booked to stay with them.